JeremiJL/BYT/documentation/product_requirements.md

 - product
 - campaign

-While every moderator has the right to block users,
-- the _market moderator_ additionally has the right to block products,
-- and the _advertising moderator_ has control over ad campaigns.
+Additionally, _advertising support_ moderator has rights to edit campaign parameters of any advertiser on the platform.
+This gives them the possibility to act as intermediate between big brands and platform technicalities.